biobobot/posirest/README.md

 Testing
 ---------------
-In another terminal window type python3 testmyrest.py You can see in your terminal tests  is running
+In another terminal window type python3 testmyrest.py You can see in your terminal how tests  is running
 See report near in directory in "testmyrest.log" file